 MRI exams generally include multiple runs (sequences), some of which may last several minutes.

-> The entire examination is usually completed in less than 60 minutes once imaging has started.
+The entire examination is usually completed in approximately 60 minutes once imaging has started.

-> What will I experience during and after the procedure?
+What will I experience during and after the procedure?

 Most MRI exams are painless.
 However, some patients find it uncomfortable to remain still during MR imaging.
 Others experience a sense of being closed-in (claustrophobia).
 Therefore, sedation can be arranged for those patients who anticipate anxiety, but fewer than one in 20 require medication.